lyret/tja/readme.md

 # Tja

-## A texting journaling assistant
+## A therapeutic journaling assistant

-# FIXME: Re-write the read-me

-_note: all news-sources, prompt, and text material are in Swedish, documentation in english_

-This is a small example program that shows how prompt engineering can be done using the ChatGPT API and external text sources.
-Every day ChatGPT generates the news headlines for the following day, by continuing the events of the current day.

-It works the following way

-- It fetches news headlines from the RSS feed of The Swedish television bureau, SVT.
-- These headlines are used to generate a prompt for ChatGTP where future events will be predicted.
-- ChatGPT responds with news headlines for tomorrow, from which a newsletter email is created.
-- Lastly email subscribers are fetched from a google spreadsheet document, and are sent the newly created newspapper.

-This is run as a CRON job 07:30 AM everyday.

-## Usage

-You can sign up for the newsletter at [news.lyresten.se](https://news.lyresten.se).
+_note: not a real therapist_

+This is a service for the [signal](https://signal.org/sv/) messaging service that makes the "note to self" feature start to behave as your own personal therapist, that will nag you to write a journal entry at the end of each day.

 ## Background and motivation

-Like everybody else I been thinking and tinkering a lot with ChatGPT, and I wanted to produce something tangible.
-One idea that I been thinking about for interesting integrations is having ChatGPT being the one contacting you.
-Hope you'll find this inspiring.
+I wanted to get better at keeping a diary, but always think its difficult to get started and keep it up as a habit.
+So I started creating a Signal-bot that would remind me to write in my journal and that would offer writing prompts and advice.
+As my reasoning for keeping a journal is for self-therapeutic and mental health reasons I found and included a ChatGPT personality based on therapeutic analysis.

+## Results

+The results are working for my personal use, might not be the best documented repository I have released.

-## Development
+## Install and configure

+1. Rename `env.example` to `.env` and enter the correct values for each field, only the API key for ChatGPT is neccessary for running the test command - for example if you don't want to use this as an signal agent.

+2. Dependencies

+ You'll need to install `signal-cli` on the same device and link or register an account, that accounts phone number must be added to the .env file.

-1. Install dependencies
+3. Install dependencies

    `npm ci`

-2. Rename `env.example` to `.env` and enter the correct values for each field, only the API key for ChatGPT is neccessary for generating news stories - if you don't want to use this as an email service some minor modifications are neccessary.

-3. Test the service
+### Test the service in the terminal

+   `node index.mjs test`

+This does not require you to set up signal-cli, but you do need a OpenAI API Key.

+### Run it as a signal service

-   `node index.mjs test <your@email.address>`
+   `node index.mjs start`

+---

 Enjoy ❤️
 Lyret